 The difference is that the extra slices provides more coverage per gantry rotation, and thus further reduce the scan time compared to the 16-slice.

 Therefore, the obtained image is not influenced by motion artifacts to the same extent.

-Naturally, the price of a CT scanner with 32 or 40 slices will, naturally be a bit higher than for those with a lower number of slices.
+Naturally, the price of 32 or 40 slice units are naturally a bit higher than the price for the lower slice units.

 64-slice CT Scanners

-The 64-slice CT is standard for hospitals and imaging centres.
+The 64-slice CT is standard for hospitals and imaging centers.

 Thanks to the reduced scan times, more advanced studies, such as cardiac, can be performed.

 Its speed and accuracy makes it suitable for practices with moderate to high patient throughput.